gvwilson/thirdbit/src/fiction/santas/index.md

 Faster and faster they went,
 out of the workshop and into the tunnel.
 The train's headlamp came on as it raced along the tracks.
-The Elfabot had spent hours clearing debris from them, stacking fallen pieces of tile and masonry on a handcart to dump in side passages so as not to reveal the work to Santazilla.
+Elfabot had spent hours clearing debris from them, stacking fallen pieces of tile and masonry on a handcart to dump in side passages so as not to reveal the work to Santazilla.
 They hurtled past its hard work in moments.